-A road improvement opportunity provides an opportunity within the road right-of-way for continuity of the multi-modal network.
+A road improvement opportunity exists where continuity of the multi-modal network can be achieved within the road right-of-way.

 Signed Bike Route

 - Provides bicycle connectivity between destinations. - Incorporated into the design and layout of roads.
 Can utilize existing roadway facilities if the travel lane is sufficiently wide, if accident rate is sufficiently low, and the area does not have a high crash history of any type. - Low-cost and low-maintenance facility.